U.S.-Funded Radio Free Europe In Hungary Would Be An 'Insult,' Says Foreign Minister

 We are really proud of our family policy.
 We are really proud that we support our families.

-I don't agree that the migration would be the solution here.
+I don't agree that migration would be the solution here.
 I simply don't agree.
 Because if you look at the Western European countries, migration was not the solution.
 Migration created ... parallel societies.
-They have not found any kind of answer to their labor market challenges and I'm pretty sure that we are not going to find any kind of solutions.
+They have not found any kind of answer to their labor market challenges, and I'm pretty sure that we are not going to find any kind of solutions.